 At first blush, a cynic would say that the car companies were pandering to diversity.
 But one needs to take a look at the history of the car industry and the history of African Americans in the United States.

 My friend, and colleague, Warren Brown, and I talk about this subject occasionally.
 Warren is from the ninth ward in New Orleans, I’m from South Carolina.
 We both know the good, the bad and the ugly of the old South.

 But the North had the automobile industry and Henry Ford was telling people that if they wanted to work he didn’t care what color they were.
 The promise of a job was certainly more appealing than standing at a bus stop and watch nine buses in a row pass you by, just because you were black.

 So African Americans migrated North to work in the manufacturing plants.
-They were able to afford a car, and a house.
-The American dream was in reach.
+They were able to afford a car and a house.
+The American dream was within reach.

 At the end of the video Warren makes a point – because of the automobile manufacturers moving into the South maybe, maybe, some people will come back home to work.
 Back to the South.

 Whether they decide, and it will be their decision, to stay up North, or come home, they will have the freedom of mobility, the freedom to dream.